Hurricane Season is Here: How to Prepare Your Home for Storms Ahead

-The grading of your land determines whether storm water runs away from your home or into it.
-Water damage on walls or floors may not be covered by your homeowners insurance policy.
+The grading of your land determines whether stormwater runs away from your home or into it.
+Water damage on walls or floors may not be covered by your homeowner's insurance policy.
 Be sure the landscaping around the foundation slopes away from the foundation.

 4. Invest in a Sump Pump & Back Up.

 If you have a finished basement, your sump pump is an essential piece of equipment to keep your home dry during storms, such as hurricanes.
 If your sump gets overloaded with water or stops working, the water could pour into your house causing damage that may not be covered by insurance.
-Have a back up for your sump pump with a battery in case electricity goes out or go a step further and install a second sump pump giving you twice the capacity to pump water away from your home.
+Have a backup for your sump pump with a battery in case the electricity goes out or go a step further and install a second sump pump giving you twice the capacity to pump water away from your home.

 5. Waterproof your Basement or Crawl Space.

 Build barriers to stop floodwater from entering and causing damage to your home.
 If an entire wall or floor is or has been damp from previous flooding, consider having a licensed waterproofing contractor inspect and repair the damage.
-A well-maintained and waterproofed basement protects you from flood, heavy winds, humid air, cracks, leaks, molds, mildew and more.
+A well-maintained and waterproofed basement protects you from floods, heavy winds, humid air, cracks, leaks, molds, mildew and more.